Xi Jinping's call for open cooperation on tech 'couldn't be more timely': Gates - ExBulletin

 Xi Jinping’s call for open cooperation on tech ‘couldn’t be more timely’: Gates

-San Francisco: Microsoft founder and billionaire philanthropist Bill Gates said Chinese President Xi Jinping’s call for open technology cooperation “couldn’t be more timely,” echoing Jinping’s message.
+Microsoft founder and billionaire philanthropist Bill Gates said Chinese President Xi Jinping’s call for open technology cooperation “couldn’t be more timely”.

 Addressing the Zhongguancun Forum in Beijing via live stream, Gates said China, with its mix of expertise and experience and investment in innovation, would be able to make its contribution to the world by sharing its technology and lessons, reports the South China Morning Post.